thaliaarchi/tty37-docs/unsorted/general72.md

 control logic card in the electrical service unit which converts the signals into ASCII.

-2.11 It is possible to generate all 128 code combinations of ASCII.
-Upper and lower case alpha characters, numerics, and special graphic characters are designated on the keytops.
-Control characters are designated on the keyboard in two ways.
+2.11 Control characters are designated on the keyboard in two ways.
 The most often used controls appear on separate keys and are active in both the shifted and unshifted modes without use of the CONTRL key.
 Another group of controls appear on the same keytop with a graphic.
 To generate these